 - Marine – Left/Trail Rifle Guard

 *No other flag is authorized in this formation.
 No other flag.
 Please understand this.
-A state flag, the POW/MIA flag, the Merchant Mariner flag, no other flag is authorized to be carried in this formation.
+A state flag, the POW/MIA flag, the Merchant Mariner flag, nor a command flag, no other flag is authorized to be carried in this formation.

 **The Army Field flag is only authorized to be carried by an Army-only color guard and never in conjunction with other services.
 The Army Field Flag was developed because the Army departmental flag was initially required to be carried with battle streamers.
 The units that could not afford the flag and streamers were authorized to carry the Field Flag.
 Senior ROTC units are among those authorized to carry the Field Flag.
 The departmental is authorized to be carried with or without streamers.